 What to see

-Rafalia’s Pharmacy considered one of the most beautiful pharmacies in the world.
+Rafalia’s Pharmacy is considered one of the most beautiful pharmacies in the world.
 It was founded in 1890 by Evangelos Rafalias, located within a gorgeous century-old mansion, it’s the oldest in Greece and has remained in the same family.
 The Tsamados Mansion houses the oldest Merchant Marine Training School in the world, still in operation today.
-The Tombazis Mansion hosts students from the Athens School of Fine Arts in summer.
+The Tombazis Mansion hosts students from the Athens School of Fine Arts in the summer.
 The Bastions to the left and the right of the harbor, with a breathtaking view of the Aegean Sea.